 About the Community Equity Agenda

-The NYS Community Equity Agenda calls for policies and actions that transform, rather than merely reform, our fundamentally unjust social, political and economic systems.
+The NYS Community Equity Agenda calls for policies and actions that transform our fundamentally unjust social, political and economic systems.
 It puts racial and economic justice front and center and addresses long-standing inequities that play out at neighborhood and regional levels.
 It requires decision-making led by people and communities typically left out of, and harmed by, status quo economic development.

 Tackling our most existential crises – from climate devastation to persistent wealth inequality – requires transformational change.
 In the face of federal attacks on low-income people, immigrants, women, and people of color, the need for bold, local action has never been greater.